Statistical Research Techniques

 (This module is only available to students taking the MSc Political Economy of Development)

-- to introduce students to basic inference and a range of statistical test;
+- to introduce students to statistical inference and a range of statistical tests;

-- to encourage the clear and coherent expression of statistical results;
+- to encourage clear and coherent expression of statistical results;

-- and to promote the critical reading of statistics within the economics literature.
+- and to promote critical reading of statistics in economics and political economy.

-The course is designed for students with little previous knowledge of statistics.
-The topics covered will include sampling methods, the comparison of means, the analysis of contingency tables, correlation and basic regression.
-The software package Stata 9.0 will be used throughout the course.
+The topics covered will include sampling methods, survey design, comparison of means, analysis of contingency tables, correlation and regression.
+The software package Stata will be used throughout the course.
 Open access computers at SOAS are available for students to complete the course work.

 The learning outcomes are as follows:

-- to validate the main assumptions of the estimation procedures
+- Understand the main assumptions of the classical linear regression model.

 Method of assessmentAssessment weighting: Exam 100%.